Notice of Pre-AIA or AIA Status

 an annular portion (AP);

-and a plurality of horn portions (12) protruding from the annular portion (AP) toward one axial side, and circumferentially equidistantly spaced apart from each other,
+and a plurality of horn portions (12) protruding from the annular portion (AP) toward a first side, and circumferentially equidistantly spaced apart from each other,

-wherein the cage (fig. 1) has pockets (11) which are located between respective
+wherein the cage (fig. 1) has pockets (11) located between respective

 circumferentially adjacent pairs of the horn portions (12),

-and in which respective balls (15) as rolling elements of a deep groove ball bearing are received (col. 1, lines 5-12),
+and respective balls (15) as rolling elements of a deep groove ball bearing being received within the pockets (11, col. 1, lines 5-12),

 wherein each of the horn portions (12) includes a base (BA) axially continuous with the annular portion (AP);

-and a pair of claws (12a) protruding from the base (BA) toward the one axial side,
+and a pair of claws (12a) protruding from the base (BA) toward the first axial side,

-wherein a wall thickness (wt) of the cage (fig. 1) from a bottom of each of the pockets (11) to an end surface of the annular portion on the other axial side is 10 to 20% of the steel ball diameter D (SBD, shown in annotated fig. 1),
+wherein a wall thickness (wt) of the cage (fig. 1) from a bottom of each of the pockets (11) to an end surface of the annular portion on a second axial side is 10% to 20% of the ball diameter D (SBD, shown in annotated fig. 1),

 wherein the cage (fig. 1) is entirely formed of a resin material (abstract, PPS and PEEK).